There are so many food type choices: dry, canned, and semi-moist. How do I decide which is best for my cat?

 - When cats have to spend time away from home, it may help them to eat more normally if they have a little encouragement from some delicious canned food along with their kibble.

 Canned food is more expensive per energy calorie than kibble due to the high water content and the packaging.
-Another disadvantage to canned cat food is that for some cats, canned food can contribute to periodontal disease.
+Another disadvantage to canned cat food is that for some cats, canned food may contribute to periodontal disease.

 Once the can is opened, it is best to transfer the remainder into a small food container for refrigeration.
 Be sure to consult with your veterinarian to determine the appropriate daily portion.